Yash1256/CV-Project/README.md

 # Iris Recognition

-This is based on the work by [Thuy Ng](https://www.github.com/thuyngch).
-His original Iris Recognition System implemented in both MatLab and Python can be found [here](https://github.com/thuyngch/Iris-Recognition).

 ## Description

 This system is incomplete for a real-world application.
 A complete system must have a specific camera to capture the iris of the eye.
 However, these cameras are very expensive.
 Therefore available image databases [CASIA-IrisV1](http://biometrics.idealtest.org/dbDetailForUser.do?id=1) and [MMU2](http://andyzeng.github.io/downloads/MMU2IrisDatabase.zip) are used to replace the costly cameras.
 All testing and machine learning classification are carried out using images in these databases.